Nephilus-notes/The-Dragon-s-Tail/README.md

 # The Dragon's Tail

 We have moved.
-FEel free to check out the legacy version of the game below or
+Feel free to check out the legacy version of the game below or

 [Click Here](https://github.com/Nephilus-notes/Portfolio-Dragon-s-Tail)
 |---|